makkus/freckles/README.rst

 ########

 *freckles* is a collection of tools designed to manage your local working environment (workstation, remote server, virtual machine, container, ...).
 It supports you and your team in applying best practices -- similar to those used in the configuration management and DevOps space -- on all of your development (and other) projects.
-And hopefully saving you time doing it.
+And hopefully saving you time while doing it.

 Currently, *freckles* consists of two main applications:

 `freckelize <https://docs.freckles.io/en/latest/freckelize_command.html>`_
-   a tool to support `data-centric environment management <https://freckles.io/blog/data-centric-environment-management>`_, which means it'll look at a project folder, processes it's structure and metadata, then it'll setup a hospitable environment for that project on the host system, according to a set of pre-written recipes (which ideally follow best practices for the type of project in question)
+   a tool to facilitate `data-centric environment management <https://freckles.io/blog/data-centric-environment-management>`_, which means it'll look at a project folder, process it's structure and metadata, then it'll setup a hospitable environment for that project on the host system, according to a set of pre-written recipes (which ideally follow best practices for the type of project in question)

 `frecklecute <https://docs.freckles.io/en/latest/frecklecute_command.html>`_
    an interpreter for `declarative command-line scripts <https://freckles.io/blog/writing-declarative-commandline-scripts>`_, which can make use of `all Ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_ as well as `all roles on Ansible galaxy <https://galaxy.ansible.com>`_